When a health condition makes life difficult, OT is here to help.

 When you change your habits, you change your health.

 This mantra is at the heart of occupational therapy.
 As occupational therapists, we believe YOU have the power to influence your own health.
 And, one of the most powerful ways to do so is by addressing your day-to-day habits.
-We help our clients do the hard work of changing how they do things on a daily basis—with the ultimate goal of improving their health.

 In some cases, a life-changing event (like a stroke or a car accident) forces a client to do things differently.
-We work alongside them to build new habits that will speed their recovery and enable them to participate in life as fully as possible with their new circumstances.
+We can work alongside them to build meaningful new habits that will speed their recovery and enable them to participate in life as fully as possible with their new circumstances.

 We also help clients with chronic conditions build habits to manage their condition—and, when possible, prevent the condition from progressing.